amlsf/localvectormaps/README.md

 This project proved to be a test of resourcefulness in finding and selecting the the data and tools given the time constraints.
 With no prior experience with GIS or cartography, one of the biggest tasks was determining what data to use and how to display it on the map, as well as navigating the sea of geo systems and tools.
 This included quickly getting up to speed on the ecosystem of tools in the geo space, understanding how they fit together and their pros and cons to decide which ones would be best suited for this project.

-The application uses the Leaflet and Cloudmade API.
+The application uses the Leaflet Javascript library for mapping applications, the Cloudmade API for basemap tileserving, which uses OpenStreetMaps for the base mapping data.
 I built some preliminary applications using the Google Maps API and explored Mapbox and CartoDB, but Leaflet had more features and 3rd party libraries I could use for customizing a map, had excellent documentation, and because it's open source, I didn't need to worry about Terms of Service.

 Choropleth maps are thematic maps in which areas are shaded or patterned in proportion to the measurement of statistical variable.
 They're similar to heatmaps, though I chose not to use heatps because in addition to values, heatmaps also reflect the density of data points in a region, which would not have been an accurate representation of the data for the purposes of this project.
 This is how all the heatmaps libraries for cartography behaved.